ethangeau/keep-app/README.md

 # keep-app
-A memo web app using react.
+A note web app using react and django.